Kisstory

-Kisstory is a British digital radio station owned and operated by Bauer as part of the Kiss Network.
+Kisstory is a British digital radio station owned and operated by Bauer Media Audio UK as part of the Kiss Network.
 Playing "old skool and anthems", it is a sister station to Kiss.

-As of December 2022, the station has a weekly audience of 2.2 million listeners, according to RAJAR.
+As of March 2025, the station has a weekly audience of 2 million listeners, according to RAJAR.

 History

 Kisstory is also a radio programme on Kiss that first aired and was presented by Streetboy on 28 Jan 2002.
 On 7 May 2013 Kisstory was expanded into a full-time station in response to positive feedback from listeners and at the expense of Q Radio.
 At the same time Kiss Fresh, a then brand-new station playing "non-stop new beats including Hip-Hop, R&B, EDM, House and Garage", was given its own station.

 DAB availability

 Initially, Kisstory was available over Freeview and online, but was unavailable via DAB radio receivers.
 In 2014, Bauer announced plans to roll out the Kisstory station over DAB digital radio to London and other areas.

 Kisstory began DAB rollout in London on 12 December 2014 with the addition of the service (and sister station KissFresh) to the Greater London I multiplex.